nixer-io/nixer-spring-plugin/README.md

 ## Licensing

-Nixer credential stuffing plugin is an open source project licensed under version 2.0 of the Apache License.
+This plugin is an open source project licensed under version 2.0 of the Apache License.